Information for Seniors

 For grad school, however, I have more advice...

-See "Advice for Applying to Grad Schools in Economics" in the right column.
+See "Advice for Applying to Grad Schools in Economics" in the left column.

 If you are planning to apply to grad school, but not for a year or two, you still need to do some things this year.
 Figure out who your letter writers will be, and meet with them individually, telling them about your plans.
 Some of them might prefer to write a letter now or make notes, so they will remember in a few year's time.